Tencent/Hippy/README.md

 ## Introduction

 Hippy is a cross-platform development framework, aiming to help developers write once, run on three platforms(iOS, Android and Web).
-Hippy is quite friendly to web developers, especially who are familiar with React or Vue.
+Hippy is quite friendly to Web developers, especially who are familiar with React or Vue.
 With Hippy, developers are able to create the cross platform app easily.

-Hippy is now applied in 27+ [Tencent](http://www.tencent.com/) apps such as Mobile QQ, Mobile QQ Browser, Tencent Video App, QQ Music App，Tencent News, reaching hundreds of millions of ordinary users.
+Hippy is now applied in 27+ [Tencent](http://www.tencent.com/) apps such as Mobile QQ, Mobile QQ Browser, Tencent Video App, QQ Music App, Tencent News, reaching hundreds of millions of ordinary users.

 ## Advantages

-* Design for web developers, officially support web frameworks like `React` and `Vue`.
+* Designed for Web developers, officially support Web frameworks like `React` and `Vue`.
 * Same APIs for different platforms.
 * Excellent performance with JS engine binding communication.
 * Build-in recyclable component with better performance.
-* Smoothly and gracefully migrate to web browser.
+* Smoothly and gracefully migrate to Web browser.
 * Fully supported Flex [Layout engine](./layout).

 ## Getting started